genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/09_run-the-application.md

     - linux
 ---

-You also have the choice to run the application.
+You have a choice of how to run the application.
 The instructions on this page are for using WSL/CentOS.
 If you prefer to use Docker (highly recommended) as your environment, there are [separate instructions](../../../getting-started/quick-start/run-the-application-docker/).

 Before you start, make sure that: